phaxio/phaxio-dotnet/README.md

     var file = phaxio.DownloadFax("1234", fileType:"s");

 Specify "s" for a small JPEG, "l" for a large JPEG, or "p" for PDF.
 If you don't specify this, it will be a PDF.

+## Testing callbacks (web hooks)

+So you've written a callback or a webhook you'd like tested.
+It's simple to have Phaxio send you a fax:

+    var testFax = new FileInfo("test-fax.pdf");
+    var success = phaxio.TestRecieveCallback(testFax);

+This returns a bool indicating success.
+This will call your default account callback.
+If you've specified a callback for an individual number and you'd like to test that callback, you can specify it with the toNumber parameter:

+    var success = phaxio.TestRecieveCallback(testFax, toNumber:"8088675309");

+You can also fake who the fax is from:

+    var success = phaxio.TestRecieveCallback(testFax, fromNumber:"2125552368");

 &copy; 2016 Noel Herrick